 Uncertainty is a symptom of the times – market downturns, a global pandemic, and political change mark the current global business environment.
-The truth is that you can always find reasons to hold back your expansion plans and avoid risk, and now is no different.
+The truth is that you can always find reasons to hold back your international growth plans and avoid risk, and now is no different.
 However, the potential for moving your organization through this period and into a phase of sustainable, rewarding growth lies in your ability to see opportunities where others do not.

 In a study on which companies bounce back the fastest after a recession, Harvard Business Review stated that organizations that struck a specific offensive and defensive balance in the face of an economic downturn had the greatest chances of success on the other side.